jlitowitz/aws_gw_lambda_simulator/Readme.md

 * `verb` - this is the HTTP verb to listen for.
 Currently, only `GET` and `POST` are supported.
 If using TypeScript, you can use the enum `HTTP_VERB` to access the possible values:  `HTTP_VERB.GET` or `HTTP_VERB.POST`.
 Otherwise, use the values `"GET"` or `"POST"`.
 * `filepath` - the path to the entry point file for your Lambda.
 Since this file gets loaded via `require`, you don't need to include the trailing '.js' if you don't want to.
 You must specify the full path or use `__dirname` to ensure the correct path is used to locate the lambda entry point.
 Otherwise, it will attempt to load the file using the node_modules subfolder as the starting point, and will lead you to unexpected results.
 * `route` - the URL path to expose the endpoint as.

+## Limitations
+* Unlike the actual Lambda environment, containers are not used to execute individual executions.
+In contrast, everything here runs on the same thread as is typical for a basic Express application.
+This means if you wanted, you could do funky things that allow the different lambdas to interact with each other in ways that aren't possible in the actual environment.
+If you wanted to do things like that, just go ahead and use Express directly, since it violates the whole point of developing lambdas!
+* For now, we only simulate the LAMBDA_PROXY integration method.
+Long-term we will look into incorporating the [Velocity Template Language](http://velocity.apache.org/engine/devel/vtl-reference.html).
+For now though, that's just a pipe dream.
+* The `context` object that is provided to a lambda is an empty object.
+It does not include any of the `context` properties (ex: `context.memoryLimitInMB` or `context.invokedFunctionArn`) or methods (ex: `context.getRemainingTimeInMillis()`) that would be provided in the AWS environment.
+If your lambda uses the older `context.succeed()`, `context.fail()` or `context.done()` methods to finish executing - yeah, they're not going to work.
+Use `callback()`.
 ___
 Disclaimer:  this project is not in any way associated with AWS or Amazon!